 I live on the south coast of England with my musician husband, adult son, and chocolate Labrador.
 None of us have a 9-5 job; even the dog doesn’t have one.
 It’s an eccentric household full of books and musical instruments.
 Shouting is outlawed, and we’re very old-fashioned in that we sit around a table and eat civilised meals, rather than slobbing in front of the television dropping food down our fronts and getting indigestion.

 My favourite seasons are those in which I can potter around the garden, grow beautiful flowers, and generally chill.
 Afternoon tea and homemade cake, enjoyed out in the fresh air, is my idea of heaven.
 The spring and summer also brings with it the enjoyable task of tending the family allotment and harvesting bountiful produce for culinary use.

-So far I’ve written quirky cross-genre novels that are every traditional publisher’s nightmare re marketing, which is why I chose to indie publish two of them as an experiment.
+Until recently, I’ve written quirky cross-genre novels that are every traditional publisher’s nightmare re marketing, which is why I chose to indie publish two of them as an experiment.
 Loosely speaking they are both for younger readers, although they’ve proved to appeal more to adults.
 A couple of years on I’ve concluded that indeed they are a marketing nightmare!

 My more offbeat and unhinged literary characters can be blamed upon my time of working in psychiatry.
 My earlier jobs included kennel maid, serving in a pub, shop assistant, factory worker, and secretary, all of which proved valuable life experience; however, anything that involved mathematical calculation or the operation of money tills did not last long.